thoraryliah/PHPWord-HTMLParser/README.md

 # PHPWord-HTMLParser
 This project is an alternative (a good one) to addHTML method from PHPWord package.

-All you must do is to include <b>RAhtmlParser.php</b> into your php code.
+You have to include <b>RAhtmlParser.php</b> into your code,

 <i><code>require_once("RAhtmlParser.php");</code></i>

-We just need to call
+And then just call

 <i><code>addCustomHTML($section, $htmlcode, $fullHTML = false);</code></i>